 Lysogene SAF-302 (France) / Sanfilippo Type A

 Lysogene was founded by Karen Aiach, mother of a Sanfilippo Type A child in Paris, France.
 Lysogene is focused on finding treatments for rare genetic disorders affecting the Central Nervous System (CNS) using gene therapy technology.
 In 2013, Lysogene successfully completed a Phase I/II clinical trial for its gene therapy product SAF-301: four children affected by MPSIII A were administered a gene therapy product directly into the brain.
 The neuro-surgical procedure entails intra-cerebral administration of AAV (Adeno-Associated Viral) vector carrying a healthy copy of the SGSH gene directly into the brain (intra-cerebral injection).

-The Phase I/II concluded with excellent safety results and promising indicators of efficacy.
+The Phase I/II trial concluded with excellent safety results and promising indicators of efficacy.
 Since then, Lysogene has obtained orphan drug designation for its product from the FDA (Foods & Drug Administration) in the US and the European Medical Agency (EMA).
 They have also secured major venture capital to fund further trial phases, a positive indicator that the treatment shows promise.
-The company is currently working towards its phase III clinical trial, currently planned to start in 2016, and to be conducted in multiple sites in Europe and the US.
-It is expected the trial will treat between 15 and 20 MPSIII A patients, and Lysogene plans to conduct in parallel a natural history study in selected sites in Europe.
+The company is currently working towards its phase III clinical trial, currently planned to start in 2017, and to be conducted in multiple sites in Europe and the US.
+It is expected the trial will treat between 20 MPSIII A patients, and Lysogene plans to conduct in parallel a natural history study in selected sites in Europe.
 They hope to commercialise their product by 2019-20 and are also looking at treatments for other rare diseases affecting the CNS.

 Read more about Lysogene and their MPSIII A therapy program:

 Institut Pasteur (France) UniQure / Sanfilippo Type B